nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Below is an example usage scenario and how the exit mechanism behaves at each step.

-Step 1: The user input of "exit" will be taken in for the parser and an object of class "Exit" will be returned.
+Step 1: The user input of `exit` will be taken in for the parser and an object of class "Exit" will be returned.

 Step 2: The execute method of Exit class that is overrides will be called.
 Then the isExit variable will be set to true and the Exit message is called and displayed from the user class.

 Step 3: When the outer loop in the Duke class checks and finds isExit to be true, the program terminates.

 The sequence diagram below illustrates this exit mechanism.